 - (76-4)/(30-4) = 72/26 = 2.8:1

-I must admit that if doing this again I would stretch the larger diameter pulley to 80mm and increase the larger diameter on the larger of the drive motor pulley to 38mm to give a wider ratio spread, but my milling machine works very well.
+I must admit that if doing this again I would stretch the larger diameter pulley to 80mm and increase the larger diameter on the drive motor pulley to 38mm.
+This would result in a wider ratio spread, but my milling machine works very well.